northeastern-rc/rc-public-documentation/docs/source/gettingstarted/connectingtocluster/linux.md

 (x11-linux)=
 ## X11 on Linux
-To use X11 forwarding, from the Terminal appication, log in using the -Y option (`ssh -Y <yourusername>@login.discovery.neu.edu`).
+To use X11 forwarding, from the Terminal application, log in using the -Y option (`ssh -Y <yourusername>@login.discovery.neu.edu`).

 :::{tip}
 If you used the -Y option to enable X11 forwarding on your Linux machine, you can test to see if it is working by typing `xeyes`.
 This will run a small program that makes a pair of eyes appear to follow your cursor.